th2-net/th2-infra/docs/MIGRATION.md

 ## Migration to RELEASE v2.0.0
 * NGINX Ingress Controller chart must be upgraded 4.1.2 > 4.3.0.
+* jupyterhub is now included as a dependency and should not be deployed separately.
+All its values are under *jhub* parent value.
 * Infra and JVM dashboards should be added in grafana during deployment
   <details>
     <summary>Adding dashboards</summary>